richfaces/richfaces/readme.txt

 	 copy the .war file from 'target' folder to the JBOSS_HOME/server/default/deploy folder (or change "default/" to used profile folder).
 Then, launch the run.sh or run.bat script from JBOSS_HOME/bin/ directory to start the server.

+       - Deploying on JBoss AS 7

+	 To build the project for a JEE6 server you need to navigate to the /examples/richfaces-showcase and run

+	 	mvn clean package -Pjbas7

+	 When you see the BUILD SUCCESSFUL message you can deploy the application on the server.
+To deploy it on the application server copy the .war file from 'target' folder to the JBOSS_HOME/standalone/deployments folder (or change "default/" to used profile folder).
+Then, launch the standalone.sh or standalone.bat script from JBOSS_HOME/bin/ directory to start the server.